Top hiking tips for your next walking holiday

 What should I wear on a hiking trip?

 Even on the best of days, plan for rain, or wet conditions underfoot and you will not be disappointed.
 Always bring your wet gear.
 If you’re hiking in the winter, make sure to bring a hat and gloves.
 Wear comfortable and suitable clothing, not jeans!
 And pack an extra layer of clothes in case it gets colder.
 Before going out to spend a small fortune on equipment, seek advice, ask a trusted hiker friend for their opinion on the matter.
 Visit sports stores and compare prices.
 Get to know your brands and more importantly, the various models available.
 Many manufacturers offer a wide range of products which look almost exactly alike but differ greatly in performance and price.
 Seek the help of the in-store advisor in the Hiking Department.
-Top stores like 53 Degrees North have people who specialise in footwear and wet gear.
-Try them on, if it seems too expensive, why not wait for a sale.
+Top stores have people who specialise in footwear and wet gear.
 If you are taking up hiking for the long run (excuse the pun), wait and get the equipment you want.
 If you plan to winter hike, I would recommend leather boots, they can be expensive, so expect to pay €250 and some.
 Wet gear can cost a lot more.
 A 35 ltr. backpack is ideal for the job.
 Try it in-store, properly fitted and loaded with weight.
 Fitting is important and a lot of hikers are unaware of the proper method of fitting/loading.
 A proper fit makes for a comfortable hike.

 What do I need to pack for a hike?